 One of my core beliefs about the US economy is that we all need to get more out of less, and it should be obvious that this is no longer a temporary situation.
 Cars are one of the biggest expenses in the typical household, so there’s plenty of economy to be had on that front.
 Learning ways to keep your car longer is at the top of the list.
+There are ways to keep your car longer than you think.

 Having grown up in Mexico, it’s obvious to my friend Carlos that Americans view their cars as throw-aways.
 “Americans keep their cars for five or six years, decide that they’re “old”, and then replace them with something new.
 In Mexico, people keep their cars for 20 or even 30 years.”